HoldenEagle/Room_Spatial_Mapper_3D/README.md

 The necessary libraries needed to run this visualizer are listed in requirements.txt.
 To install the necessary libraries, use the command pip install -r requirements.txt.

-Here is a visual taken of the space of one of the demo point clouds.
+A visual taken of the space of one of the demo point clouds is shown in the image in this branch.